mrakgr/Trading-Journal/journal_2025.md

 10:10pm.
 Done with the swing trading school.
 Got out of NBIS at a minor loss.
 What I've learned from Quallamaggie is huge and life changing.

 Let me get dinner and it's time for bed.
 See you tomorrow.

+9/13/2025

+8am.
+Change of plans.
+I am not going to be writing any bots.
+Instead I am going to be trading myself manually.
+I am going to restrict my size to 20k, and use only 2k positions while I test the new method out.
+My goal will be to make 6k.
+If I can do that I'll ramp up the size to 50k and then full eventually.
+The main thing I need to learn is to be more efficient with my order entries.
+I need to learn a little bit from the daytraders.
+I need to develop my trading process so I can be effective at trading this method.